sheerid/getting-started/recipes/recipe-07-validate-success-url.md

 Validate success_url
 ------------------------------------

-When a SheerID hosted verification application is configured to return the verified user to the customers website using the success_url template configuration the url will be signed using a secret token known only by SheerID and the account administrator.
-This allows the customer to validate that the url originated from SheerId and that the url was not tampered with.
+When a SheerID hosted verification application is configured to return the verified user to the customers website using the success_url template configuration the url will be signed, allowing the customer to validate that the url originated from SheerId and that the url was not tampered with.
+The url will be signed using the account owners secret token, which can be access in the control panel under Access Tokens.

 The success_url will be added to with two url parameters.